maixnor/wu-quartz/content/semester 3/Quiz Questions.md

 - Free international capital flows were significant for recovery, and an essential part of the Bretton Woods system.
 	- there was only trade - not capital flow, trading only goods, not currency
 - **European cooperation increased after WW2.
-- The Bretton Woods system increased monetary autonomy for countries.
+- **The Bretton Woods system increased monetary autonomy for countries.
+	- USD was fixed to gold -> exchanges to USD were not fixed
-- **Germany's inability to pay reparations after World War I led directly to higher reparations after World War II, as the Allies sought to punish it further.
+- Germany's inability to pay reparations after World War I led directly to higher reparations after World War II, as the Allies sought to punish it further.
+	- Allies learned their lesson - cooperation and control after WW2

 Which of the following statements is/are correct?
 - The return to the gold standard proved very effective as a sustainable solution to the problems arising in the aftermath of WW1